NeuronsGym: A Hybrid Framework and Benchmark for Robot Tasks with Sim2Real Policy Learning: Experiments

 \section{Experiments}

 In the previous sections, we construct the robot dynamics model and the sensor simulation model.
 In the experimental section, we first validate the robot model and the sensor models.
-Then we analyze the safety metrics to evaluate the navigation trajectories, and the baselines are evaluated in evaluation scenarios for navigation and confrontation tasks, respectively.
-Finally, we evaluate the baselines on a combined task and compare them with the 2022 IEEE CoG RoboMaster sim2real challenge winning methods.
+Then we analyze the safety metrics to evaluate the navigation trajectories, and the baselines are evaluated in evaluation scenarios for navigation tasks.